freeCodeCamp/i18n-curriculum/curriculum/challenges/japanese/09-information-security/information-security-projects/secure-real-time-multiplayer-game.md

 # --description--

-HTML Canvas API と Socket.io を使用して、<a href="https://secure-real-time-multiplayer-game.freecodecamp.rocks/" target="_blank" rel="noopener noreferrer nofollow">https://secure-real-time-multiplayer-game.freecodecamp.rocks/</a> と同じような機能を持つ 2D リアルタイムマルチプレイヤーゲームを開発します。 プロジェクトに取り組むにあたり、以下の方法のうち1つを用いてコードを記述します。
+Develop a 2D real time multiplayer game using the HTML Canvas API and Socket.io that is functionally similar to this: <a href="https://secure-real-time-multiplayer-game.freecodecamp.rocks/" target="_blank" rel="noopener noreferrer nofollow">https://secure-real-time-multiplayer-game.freecodecamp.rocks/</a>.
+Working on this project will involve you writing your code using one of the following methods:

--   <a href="https://github.com/freeCodeCamp/boilerplate-project-secure-real-time-multiplayer-game/" target="_blank" rel="noopener noreferrer nofollow">GitHub リポジトリ</a>をクローンし、ローカル環境でチャレンジを完了させる。
+-   Clone <a href="https://github.com/freeCodeCamp/boilerplate-project-secure-real-time-multiplayer-game/" target="_blank" rel="noopener noreferrer nofollow">this GitHub repo</a> and complete your project locally.
 -   Use <a href="https://gitpod.io/?autostart=true#https://github.com/freeCodeCamp/boilerplate-project-secure-real-time-multiplayer-game/" target="_blank" rel="noopener noreferrer nofollow">our Gitpod starter project</a> to complete your project.
--   使い慣れたサイトビルダーを使用してプロジェクトを完了させる。 必ず GitHub リポジトリのすべてのファイルを取り込む。
+-   Use a site builder of your choice to complete the project.
+Be sure to incorporate all the files from our GitHub repo.

 # --instructions--

-セキュアなマルチプレイヤーゲームを作成してください。このゲームでは、各プレイヤーがアバターを動かすことができます。また、少なくとも 1 つの収集可能なアイテムがあり、プレイヤーのランクが各自のスコアに基づいて計算されます。
+Create a secure multiplayer game in which each player can move their avatar, there is at least one collectible item, and the rank of the players is calculated based on their score.

-詳細については、以下のテストを参照してください。
+For details consult the tests below.

-ゲームは必ずセキュアにしてください！ 以下のセキュリティ対策を組み込んでください:
+Make sure that your game is secure!
+Include these security measures:

-- クライアントが MIME タイプを推測またはスニッフィング (盗み見) できないようにする
+- The client should not be able to guess/sniff the MIME type
 - XSS 攻撃を防止する
-- クライアントにウェブサイトから何もキャッシュさせないようにする
+- クライアントでウェブサイトから何もキャッシュさせない
 - ヘッダーに、このサイトで `PHP 7.4.3` が使用されていることを記述する

-**注**: このユーザーストーリーには `helmet@^3.21.3` が必要です。 そのため、ユーザーストーリーを実現するための情報として、Helmet の旧バージョンのドキュメントを参照する必要があります。
+**Note**: `helmet@^3.21.3` is needed for the user stories.
+This means you will need to use the previous version of Helmet's docs, for information on how to achieve the user stories.

 # --hints--